A computational model of infant sensorimotor exploration in the mobile paradigm: Results

 In this ablation study, shown in Fig. \ref{fig:MotorAb}, we explored the effect of changing the amount of motor noise from the value of 0.3 used in the complete model to very low values of 0.01 and 0.1 and a very high value of 0.9.
 We observe that the model's learning process is highly sensitive to motor noise.
 To achieve optimal learning, motor noise is essential; however, both insufficient and excessive levels of motor noise are detrimental.

 As shown in Fig. \ref{fig:MotorAb} B and F, the ablation with a motor noise of 0.001 stops the model from learning limb differentiation, with the connected and unconnected limbs behaving very similarly, with a lot of individual variation.
 There are additionally some individual cases with almost no exploration.

-As an explanation of this effect, we suggest that having a motor noise of 0.001 provides no opportunity for the model to notice differences between the limbs.
-There will be little difference in prediction loss between the limbs, so the model will have difficulty knowing which limb causes the effect on the mobile.
-Said in another way, since the correlation between the different limbs and the sensory effect is so similar for all limbs, the model cannot discern the causal relationship triggering the sensory effect and is therefore unable to distinguish between the four limbs and find which limb is the connected one.
+We suggest the following explanation.
+As the neural network and beta function are initialized from the same uniform distribution for all limbs, the model will likely start with a very similar activity for each of the four limbs.
+As a consequence, the losses will change the weights of each neuron similarly, and since the neuron weights evolve from the losses, they will evolve in a similar way.
+This means that it will be difficult to detect the connected limb.
+However, if there is significant motor noise, the limbs will not move the same way, meaning they will be affected differently by the loss, allowing the model to eventually figure out which of them is the connected one.

-In the ablation in which the motor noise was lowered to 0.1 (Figure \ref{fig:MotorAb} C and G), we observe a stark difference between the binary condition and the non-binary condition.
+In the ablation in which the motor noise was lowered to 0.1 (Fig. \ref{fig:MotorAb} C and G), we observe a stark difference between the binary condition and the non-binary condition.
 In the binary condition, the model quickly learns to identify the connected limb and significantly increases the activity in that limb compared to the unconnected limbs.
 In contrast, in the non-binary condition, the model seems to have more problems identifying the connected limb.
 For the first 2.5 pseudo-minutes of the non-binary condition, the connected and unconnected limbs have very similar activity levels.
 After that, surprisingly, the connected limb has lower activity than the unconnected limbs.
 The overall activity of the unconnected limbs is also higher than without ablation, and the overall variability in activity of all limbs is increased.